 Your Momentum Solar installer will provide you with a free estimate of exactly what you will need for your home and lifestyle.

 Can the Solar Installer Help Me With Solar Tax Credits and Solar Rebates?

 Yes!
 Momentum Installers are experts in ensuring that you get any and all solar tax credits that you qualify for.

 The ITC will begin to phase out very soon though.
-In fact, the last day that you can get the ITC at the full 30% is December 31, 2019.
+In fact, the last day that you can get the ITC at the full 26% is December 31, 2020.
 Any steps you can take to get your solar panel system installed before December 31 is highly recommended.
-On January 1, 2020, the first phase-out begins with the ITC dropping to 26%.
+On January 1, 2021, the second phase-out begins with the ITC dropping to 21%.